project-zot/project-zot.github.io/docs/articles/kind-deploy.md

 Create a "kind-registry" container, pulling a zot binary from the GitHub Container Registry (ghcr.io).

-> :pencil2: This example uses a minimal (no extensions) zot image for an AMD-based linux server.
-Other available images are described at [the zot releases page](https://github.com/project-zot/zot/releases) in GitHub.
+> :pencil2: This example pulls `zot-minimal-linux-amd64:latest`,
+> a minimal (no extensions) zot image for an AMD-based linux server.
+>
+> Other available images are described at the [zot releases page](https://github.com/project-zot/zot/releases) in GitHub.
+> You can also specify a release by replacing `latest` with an available release number.

 ```shell
 {% raw %}